RumblingLump/anxiety/scenes/act1.md

 hong({body:"0_sammich"});
 ```

-b: Whip out your laptop and do some work right now!
+b: Whip out your laptop and do some work right now!§

 `hong({eyes:"0_annoyed"})`

-h: Um, I'd rather not get crumbs in my keyboa--
+h: Um, I'd rather not get crumbs in my keyboa--§

 ```
 bb({mouth:"normal", eyes:"fear"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: If we're not contributing to the body of society then we're a society-parasite!
+b: If we're not contributing to the body of society then we're a society-parasite!§

-b: The society-body will go to the society-doctor for medication to kill their society-parasites then we'll--
+b: The society-body will go to the society-doctor for medication to kill their society-parasites then we'll--§

 ```
 bb({body:"panic", mouth:"normal", eyes:"fear"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: DIEEEEEEEEEEEEEEEEEEE
+b: DÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖ §How many Ö's is the right amount?§

 ```
 bb({body:"normal", mouth:"normal", eyes:"normal"});